 Into the 21st Century: The Crossroads of Faith and Life

 Our longest serving Associate Rector, Harrison West, began serving with Duane Alford and stayed with us after he retired.
 Harrison was called as Rector of Christ Episcopal Church, Guilford, Connecticut, in 2010.

 Susan Flanders became our first female Rector in 1998.
 Susan’s inclusive vision resulted in our practice of welcoming everyone to share Communion with us at the Lord’s “Open Table.”
 Her innovations included our “Come As You Are” worship service every Sunday at 5:00 p.m., Children’s Chapel during the Sunday morning family service, and the Journey to Adulthood program for teens.
 Susan was the driving force behind St. John’s decision to improve our worship space as part of the process of replacing the prior organ with the magnificent pipe organ we enjoy today.
 Before Susan retired in 2008, she had expanded St. John’s reach to the Internet with our first and second websites.

 Sari Ateek succeeded Susan as Rector in 2010.
 Sarah Lapenta-H served as his Associate Rector from 2011 to 2014.
-Elizabeth Tesi served as Associate Rector beginning in 2015.
-Together with Parish lay leaders, Sari is continuing the tradition of openness and innovation that has become a hallmark of our community.
+Elizabeth Tesi began serving as Associate Rector in 2015.
+Together with St. John’s lay leaders, Sari is continuing the tradition of openness and innovation that has become a hallmark of our community.
 Sari has expanded the role of lay ministers at St. John’s and makes his sermons available to a wider audience by recording and posting them on the internet.
 Sari is known for his warmth, sense of humor and great compassion.
 As the father of two young children, Sari relates to our youngest members and their parents.
-As the son of an Episcopal priest, he also appreciates the values of our senior members.
+As the son of an Episcopal priest, he also appreciates the values of our long-time members.